awslabs/aws-c-io/README.md

 ### Slots
 ![Slots Diagram](docs/images/slots.png)

-Slots contain 2 queues, one for the write (to the io) direction, and one for the read (from the io) direction.
-Each slot owns the lifetime of its queues.
-In addition, they maintain their links to adjacent slots in the channel.
-So as the channel is processed, each slot will read from its left-adjacent slot's read queue, send those messages to the handler, and queue messages to the read queue for that slot.
-Conversely, each slot will read from its right-adjacent slot's write queue, send those messages to the handler, and send messages to the write queue for that slot.
+Slots maintain their links to adjacent slots in the channel.
+So as the channel is processed, each slot will read from its left-adjacent slot, send those messages to the handler, and call their right-adjacent slot when it needs to send a message.
+Conversely, each slot will read from its right-adjacent slot, send those messages to the handler, and send messages to the left-adjacent slot in the channel.
 Most importantly, slots contain a reference to a handler.
 Handlers are responsible for doing most of the work (see below).
-Finally, slots have an API that manages invoking the handler, from the channel's perspective, as well as utilities for manipulating the connections of the slots themselves.
+Finally, slots have utilities for manipulating the connections of the slots themselves.

-Slots can also be added and removed dynamically from a channel.
-When a slot is removed it will make sure its queues are drained and its messages moved to the appropriate new siblings.
+Slots can also be added, removed, or replaced dynamically from a channel.

 ### Channel Handlers
 The channel handler is the fundamental unit that protocol developers will implement.
 It contains all of your